innokentiyt/pebble-lang-gen/pbff/README.md

 ```

 PBFF font group folder must contain all sizes with bold variants as listed in above example, but not all PBFF files must contain every needed characters.

+Each PBFF file must contain `▯` (decimal codepoint 9647) wildcard character as a first glyph.
+There is a **wildcard** template PBFF font group to copy needed glyphs for convenience or to be used as a base for new font groups.